abhiram-s2002/racer/PRIVACY_POLICY.md

 - **Analytics Cookies**: Help us understand app usage
 - **Performance Cookies**: Monitor app performance
 - **Security Cookies**: Enhance security features
+- **Preference Cookies**: Remember your settings and preferences
+- **Marketing Cookies**: For targeted advertising (with consent)

 ### 10.2 Cookie Management
 You can control cookies through your device settings.
 However, disabling certain cookies may affect app functionality.
+We provide cookie preferences in our app settings where you can manage your cookie choices.

 ## 11. Children's Privacy

 ### 11.1 Age Restrictions
 Our app is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children under 13.
+If you are between 13 and 18 years old, you must have parental consent to use our services.

 ### 11.2 Parental Rights
 If you are a parent and believe your child has provided us with personal information, please contact us immediately.
+We will take steps to delete such information and prevent further collection.

 ## 12. Changes to This Policy